skibek/Charts/docs/RekrutacjaPytania.md

 	running = false;
 }
 thread.join();

-volatile keyword - guarantees visibility of changes to variables across threads Essentially, volatile is used to indicate that a variable's value will be modified by different threads.
+- volatile keyword - guarantees visibility of changes to variables across threads Essentially, volatile is used to indicate that a variable's value will be modified by different threads.
 Declaring a volatile Java variable means:
     The value of this variable will never be cached thread-locally: all reads and writes will go straight to "main memory";
     Access to the variable acts as though it is enclosed in a synchronized block, synchronized on itself.

-- to prevent race condition - synchronized
+- to prevent race condition - synchronized (it is pessimistic lock - only one)
 - Locks - ReentrantLock (as synchronized), ReadWriteLock, StampedLock
 - Semaphore
 - atomic - java.concurrent.atomic operation is atomic when you can safely perform the operation in parallel